Breakfast (Philippine TV program)

 Breakfast is a Philippine television news broadcasting and talk show broadcast by Studio 23 and ANC.
 It was originally hosted by David Celdran, Techie Severino, Jess Liwanag, Lia Andanar Yu, Billy Aniceto, Angel Rivero, Mitzi Borromeo, Mico Halili, Karmina Constantino, and JC Gonzalez.
 It aired from March 15, 1999, to June 22, 2007.
-Atom Araullo, Patty Laurel, Asia Agcaoili, and JC Cuadrado served as the final hosts.
+Atom Araullo, Bam Aquino, Patty Laurel, Asia Agcaoili, and JC Cuadrado served as the final hosts.
 It was also the morning show for the Filipino youth.